 Stock subject to the plan.
-The number of shares reserved for issuance under the 2019 Plan, including shares issuable upon exercise of options substituted for those originally issued under the 2016 Plan as well as stock options previously issued to our directors.
-Bernd Seizinger, under a separate plan in 2015, is 5,000,000, plus an annual increase added on the first day of each fiscal year, beginning with the fiscal year ending December 31, 2020.
-The annual increase will be equal to the lesser of (i) 4% of the number of shares of common stock outstanding on the first day of such fiscal year, (ii) 5,000,000 shares of our common stock or (iii) such other amount determined by our board of directors.
-To the extent an equity award granted under the 2019 Plan, including awards granted in exchange for awards under the 2016 Plan or any other prior equity plan of the Company (other than any substitute award), expires or otherwise terminates without having been exercised or paid in full, or is settled in cash, the shares subject to such award will become available for future grant under the 2019 Plan.
+The number of shares reserved for issuance under the 2019 Plan is , plus an annual increase added on the first day of each fiscal year, beginning with the fiscal year ending December 31, 2020 and continuing until, and including, the fiscal year ending December 31, 2029.
+The annual increase will be equal to the lesser of (i) % of the number of shares of common stock outstanding on the first day of such fiscal year, (ii) shares of our common stock or (iii) such other amount determined by our board of directors.
+To the extent an equity award granted under the 2019 Plan or a prior equity plan of the Company (other than any substitute award) expires or otherwise terminates without having been exercised or paid in full, or is settled in cash, the shares subject to such award will become available for future grant under the 2019 Plan.
 In addition, to the extent shares subject to an award granted under the 2019 Plan or a prior equity plan of the Company are withheld to satisfy a participant's tax withholding obligation upon the exercise or settlement of such award (other than any substitute award) or to pay the exercise price of a stock option, such shares will become available for future grant under the 2019 Plan.